Food To Eat Before And After A Run

 Eat a simple carb and protein combo, like a banana and a few cashews 1 hr before an easy run and a bowl of oatmeal with fruits and nuts 2 hrs before a long, intense run.
 Skip high-fiber, fatty, or spicy foods.
 Stay well-hydrated, but not with coffee or soft drinks.
 As you cool off after a run, rebuild your glycogen with chocolate milk.
 It has vitamins and carbs and protein in the required ratio of 3:1.

-Choosing what to eat before a run depends on many things, like:
+Choosing what to eat before a run depends on factors like:

 - the duration of your run